 This Insight is now out of date.
-For up-to-date information including using British passports in the EU after Brexit (section 2.4), view our briefing After Brexit: Visiting, working, and living in the EU.
+For up-to-date information, including using British passports in the EU after Brexit, see section 2 of our briefing After Brexit: Visiting, working, and living in the EU.

 The design of British passports is changing due to Brexit.
 This is regardless of whether the UK leaves the EU with or without a deal.

 This Insight looks at how Brexit will impact the use of British passports in the EU after exit day, and the introduction of new ones.

 The Home Office has contracted Gemalto UK Ltd on a 11.5 year contract to design and produce the new British passports.
 Gemalto is reportedly a Franco-Dutch company and the decision to outsource the production of British passports has sparked controversy.

 The Government said it will issue the new British passports in two stages.
 The first stage began on 30 March this year.

 Since 30 March, new British passports have continued to be issued in burgundy.
 However, some passports have been issued with the words ‘European Union’ on the front cover, and some without.
 It is not possible for passport applicants to choose which version they would prefer.